American Owned & Operated

 What Design for Manufacturability Really Means

 Design for Manufacturability in precision optics is the practice of considering manufacturing constraints early in the design process.
 This includes material selection, geometry, tolerances, surface requirements, and coatings.
 When these factors are aligned with proven manufacturing processes, production becomes more predictable and cost-effective.
 Now, how can an engineer or procurement professional know about manufacturing constraints?
-Well, that’s the whole point of this blog.
+Well, that is the whole point of this blog.

 Early design decisions shape cost